extremenetworks/Virtual_EXOS/gns3_projects/README.md

 # GNS3 projects for EXOS VM

-This is a location where EXOS VM GNS3 networks are shared.
+This where EXOS VM GNS3 portable projects are shared.
 If you have any GNS3 projects you want to share please let us know or add them.

 * [GNS3 with EXOS-VM install Guide](https://github.com/extremenetworks/Virtual_EXOS/blob/master/GNS3_EXOS-VM_Guide.md)
 * [Guide on Importing/Exporting individual GNS3 projects on GNS3-VM](import_export_gns3.md)